Congratulations!

 Newborn Care

 At Ochsner, experienced nurses examine all newborns within the first few minutes after birth.
-Heart rate, muscle tone, breathing, reflexes, and overall color are evaluated and given an APGAR score as baby's baseline health assessment.
+Heart rate, muscle tone, breathing, reflexes and overall color are evaluated and given an APGAR score as baby's baseline health assessment.
 A pediatrician is available 24 hours a day if further assessment and treatment are necessary.
 Your pediatrician or an Ochsner pediatric hospitalist will thoroughly examine your baby within 24 hours of birth.

 If your pregnancy is deemed "high risk," your Ochsner obstetrician may rely on recognized high-risk pregnancy specialists and other medical specialists to consult in your care.
 At Ochsner, you can be sure that every aspect of your and your baby's condition will be fully evaluated, treated and monitored throughout your pregnancy, labor and delivery.
 Ochsner's acclaimed Neonatal Intensive Care Units are also available to care for your baby's medical needs.